Mathemalsky/BTSPP/README.md

 # BSTPP

 This software contains the implementation of approximation algorithms for 3 variants of the bottleneck travelling salesman problem.
-Those are BTSP, BTSPP and BTSVPP.
+Those are the bottleneck travelling salesman problem (BTSP), the bottleneck travelling salesman path problem (BTSPP) and the bottleneck travelling salesman variable path problem (BTSVPP).
+In addition, methods to solve TSP, BTSP and BTSPP using a MILP solver are also included.
+This program is part of my master thesis.

 ## Using the whole program